clementroume/StellarAtlas/vega-admin/README.md

 ## Security Configuration

-Vega uses a stateful, session-based security model secured by Spring Security.

-- **Authentication**: In-Memory Authentication using credentials injected via environment variables.
+Vega is designed to run behind a secure reverse proxy and delegates authentication validation.

+- **Forward Authentication**: Security is handled by **Traefik** and the **Antares Auth API**.
+    - Requests reaching Vega must be pre-authenticated.
+    - The application trusts the infrastructure and is configured to `permitAll()` requests internally, assuming the proxy has already enforced access control (User must be authenticated and have `ROLE_ADMIN`).
-- **CSRF**: Enabled using`CookieCsrfTokenRepository`with`HttpOnly`set to false to allow client-side interaction if necessary.
+- **CSRF**: Enabled using `CookieCsrfTokenRepository` with `HttpOnly` set to false to allow client-side interaction.
-- **Session Management**: Configured with a generated UUID key for Remember-Me tokens (valid for 2 weeks per session lifespan).
-- **Proxy Support**: Configured to trust`X-Forwarded-Proto`headers, allowing correct HTTPS identification behind the Traefik proxy.
+- **Proxy Support**: Configured to trust `X-Forwarded-Proto` headers for correct HTTPS identification.

 ## Prerequisites